Relative stationary dynamical systems: Introduction

+This theorem provides a concrete realisation of the relative boundary; it is the product of the Poisson boundary with the base space, though the measure on the product need not be a product measure in the general case (though it is for the maximal boundary).
+This generalises the intuition that relative boundaries should capture \say{fiber-wise} randomness.

-Motivated by the works of Furstenberg (\cite{FurstenbergNoncomm}, \cite{FurstenbergPoiFormula}, \cite{FurstenbergDiscrete}, \cite{FurstenbergHomog}, \cite{FurstenbergLie}), Nevo-Zimmer (\cite{NZFactor}, \cite{NZhomog}, \cite{NZEntropy}), Bader-Shalom (\cite{BS06}) and Kaimanovich (\cite{KaimPoi}) among others, Furstenberg-Glasner \cite{furstenberg2010stationary} asked whether stationary dynamical systems can always be related to a factor of the Poisson boundary.
-Their Structure Theorem \cite[Theorem 4.3]{furstenberg2010stationary} provides an affirmative answer to this question.
-We prove a relative Structure TheoreTheoremneralization of \cite[Theorem 4.3]{furstenberg2010stationary}.
-To do this, we use a notion of relative joining over a measurable space (see Section~\ref{sec: join} for a notion of relative joining $\nu\vee \xi$) and introduce the notion of being relatively $1-1$ in the limit (see Definition~\ref{def: rel 1-1}). \begin{theorem}[Relative Structure Theorem] Let $\G$ be a locally compact second countable group with an admissible non-degenerate probability measure $\mu$.
-Let $\pi: (X,\nu)\longrightarrow (Y,\eta)$ be a relatively $\mu$-stationary map.
-Then there exists a relative $\mu$-boundary map $\phi: (\prob(X),\xi)\longrightarrow (Y,\eta)$ such that
+Our second main contribution is the Relative Structure Theorem.
+To do this, we use a notion of relative joining over a measurable space (see Section~\ref{sec: join} for a notion of relative joining $\nu\vee \xi$) and introduce the notion of being relatively $1-1$ in the limit (see Definition~\ref{def: rel 1-1}).